ellysh/bash-programming-from-scratch/manuscript/answers.md

 0100 0000 1100 0100 = 16580
 ```

-You can check the results with the following Bash commands:
+If you need to check your results, Bash can help you.
+Here are the commands:
 {line-numbers: true, format: Bash}
 ```
 $ echo $((1122 & 908))